Plazarama/plazarama.github.io/_posts/2015-10-28-Blog Entry Week 1-5.md

 Alex also quickly went through _Express.js_ & _Node.js._

 We also set up out _Slack_ account which is a good as it  brings all our communication together in one place.
-We also set up a _Trello_ page to keep track of all our tasks
+We also set up a _Trello_ page to keep track of all our tasks.

+We also set out tasks to be done for next weeks meeting which would be during midterm break.

 _By Aisling_